blakeatech/essay-writer-ai/README.md

 ## Overview

 EssayGenius is a full-stack web application that helps students create high-quality academic essays.
 The platform uses advanced AI to generate outlines, find relevant sources, and produce well-structured papers with proper citations in multiple formats (APA, MLA, Chicago).
+The system employs an agentic essay pipeline with specialized agents for outline generation, source retrieval, draft creation, and citation formatting.

 ## Architecture